Usage Guide¶

 Sending Emails¶

-to send emails using your Markdown templates:
+Use the send_templated_mail function from django-templated-email to send emails using your Markdown templates:

 from templated_email import send_templated_mail